Stimulus check: Income limit, eligibility, fine print and how the first payment could impact the next rescue package

-Washington lawmakers face mounting pressure to pass either another coronavirus economic relief package or a smaller bill that would send eligible Americans a second stimulus check for up to $1,200 as a way to spur spending during the recession and help people make it through the pandemic.
-The need is acute: Nearly 3.7 million people became unemployed in July, and as many as 40 million people are facing eviction.
+Negotiators on Capitol Hill face mounting pressure to pass either another coronavirus economic relief package or a smaller bill that would send eligible Americans a second stimulus check worth as much as $1,200 as a way to stoke spending during the recession and help people make it through the pandemic.
+The need is acute in the US right now: Nearly 3.7 million people became unemployed in July, and as many as 40 million people are facing eviction.

-Though stimulus package negotiations have not made any new progress after a Thursday phone call between House Speaker Nancy Pelosi and White House Chief of Staff Mark Meadows, the way the first stimulus check was processed can still provide a few clues about a second round of payments, including how it's treated on your taxes and how to receive money if you don't usually file for taxes.
+Though stimulus package negotiations have not resumed after an exploratory phone call between House Speaker Nancy Pelosi and White House Chief of Staff Mark Meadows on Thursday, the way the first stimulus check was processed can give us an idea about how a second round of payments could be handled, including how it's treated on your taxes and how to receive money if you don't usually file with the IRS.

-If you're still waiting for that first payment, we'll also show you some methods to figure out the problem.
-(Hint: Try the IRS tracking tool or file a missing payment report.)
-This story is updated often.
+Still waiting for that first payment?
+Read on to learn some ways to tackle the problem and find out what happened, like using the free IRS tracking tool or filing a missing payment report.
+We update this story often as new information becomes available.

 Will you be taxed on your stimulus check?
 What are your rights?